HISPlayer/UnityWebGL-SDK/setup-guide.md

     2.4 Build and Run

-It's also possible to use the [HISPlayerSample](/setup-guide.md#HISPlayerSample) after completing the first step.
+It's also possible to download the [HISPlayerSample](/download-demo.md) after completing the first step.
 The sample is a comprehensive example scene using the HISPlayerSDK to help demonstrate features like play, pause, seek, video streaming, etc.

 ## 1.1 Import package
 Importing the package is the same as importing other normal packages in Unity.
 Select the package of HISPlayer SDK and import it.